5 Common Pests Found in Hotels and What You Can Do to Prevent them

 • Train staff to recognize and properly respond to bed bug sightings.
 As mentioned earlier, this applies to everyone from housekeeping to the front desk.

-• Key areas for guest room inspection include areas behind the headboard, around mattresses and box springs and dust ruffles.
-Approximately 70% of the time, bed bugs will be found around the bed near where the host is located.
-Staff should be alert to other areas as well including sofas, chairs and night stands.
+• Check for key areas for guest room inspections, which include behind the headboard, around mattresses and box springs, and dust ruffles.
+Approximately 70% of the time, bed bugs are found around the bed near where the host is located.
+Staff should be alert to other areas as well, including sofas, chairs, and nightstands.

 • If linen or other items are found to be infested, they should be bagged or wrapped prior to transporting them out of the room.
-This step is important in preventing transferring bed bugs to other areas of the hotel.
+This step is important in preventing the transfer of bed bugs to other areas of the hotel.

-• Some hotels will opt for discarding mattresses.
-If so, the mattress should be marked or cut to help prevent individuals from taking them out of the dumpster for use elsewhere.
+• If you opt for discarding mattresses, they should be marked or cut to help prevent individuals from taking them out of the dumpster for use elsewhere.
 Hotels should consider mattress and box spring encasements and/or treatment as an alternative to discarding the mattress.
-A proper mattress encasement when used properly will entomb the bed bug inside the encasement.
+A proper mattress encasement, when used properly, will entomb the bed bug inside the encasement.
 Bed bugs cannot feed through the covering.
 They also make the inspection for bed bugs easier via the light color and reduced harborage points.

 • Consider room design in initial building plans and remodels.
 Large, ornate headboards can be difficult to remove for inspection.
-Bed bugs prefer rough surfaces to smooth.
+Bed bugs prefer rough surfaces to smooth ones.
 Headboards made of wood and fabric will be preferred over metal.
-Try to provide as few cracks and crevices as possible for bed bugs to harbor in during the design process.
+During the design process, try to provide as few cracks and crevices as possible for bed bugs to harbor.

-• Vacuuming and or steam cleaners can be used to remove and kill bed bugs as part of the control process.
-If a vacuum is used, the contents of the vacuum should be placed immediately into a sealed bag after use.
-Steam cleaners designed specifically for bed bug control should be used and only used with proper training.
+• Vacuum and/or use steam cleaners to remove and kill bed bugs as part of the control process.
+If a vacuum is used, the contents should be placed immediately into a sealed bag after use.
+Steam cleaners designed specifically for bed bug control should be used only with proper training.
 Special training is required to use steam cleaners for bed bugs.

-• Monitoring traps can be used to help detect and/or determine program effectiveness.
-There are several different monitoring traps on the market which can be installed by the pest management company.
+• Monitor traps to help detect and/or determine program effectiveness.
+Several different monitoring traps are on the market, and the pest management company can install them.